 If we lose members of our senior management, we may not be able to find appropriate replacements on a timely basis, and our business could be adversely affected.
 Our existing operations and continued future development depend to a significant extent upon the continued performance and active participation of certain key individuals, including Dr. Soon-Shiong, our Chairman, Chief Executive Officer and our principal stockholder.
 Although we expect Dr. Soon-Shiong will devote on average at least 20 hours per week to our company, he will primarily focus on NantKwest, Inc., or NantKwest, a publicly-traded, clinical-stage immunotherapy company, of which he is Chairman and Chief Executive Officer.
 Dr. Soon-Shiong will also devote time to other companies operating under NantWorks, a collection of multiple companies in the healthcare and technology space that Dr. Soon-Shiong founded in 2011.
 We do not believe Dr. Soon-Shiong has any material conflicting obligations as a result of his involvement with other companies.
-Additionally, we are dependent on commercial relationships with various other parties affiliated with NantWorks and with Dr. Soon-Shiong, including NantOmics, as described below under "Certain Relationships and Related Party Transactions," and we may enter into additional relationships in the future.
-If Dr. Soon-Shiong was to cease his affiliation with us or with NantWorks, these entities may be unwilling to continue these relationships with us on commercially reasonable terms, or at all.
+Additionally, we are dependent on commercial relationships with various other parties affiliated with NantWorks and with Dr. Soon-Shiong, including NantOmics, as described below under "Certain Relationships and Related Party Transactions," and we may enter into additional relationships with us on commercially reasonable terms, or at all.
 The risks related to our dependence upon Dr. Soon-Shiong is particularly acute given his ownership percentage and role in our company.
 If we were to lose Dr. Soon-Shiong, we may not be able to find appropriate replacements on a timely basis and our financial condition and results of operations could be materially adversely affected.
 We have not entered into, nor do we intend to enter into, an employment agreement with Dr. Soon-Shiong.